Rebates for Residential EV Chargers in Massachusetts

 National Grid - MA

-National Grid - MA has a rebate program that covers residential EV chargers.
-The program is called "National Grid MA Residential EV Charging Infrastructure Program."
-The program is currently open with an expected end date of March 31st 2026.
+National Grid - MA offers rebates for residential EV chargers through a program called "National Grid MA Residential EV Charging Infrastructure Program."
+The program is currently open with an expected end date of December 31st 2026.
 However, keep in mind; the program may close sooner if its budget is depleted before the deadline.

 The charger must be on the program's approved list.
-Some of the included chargers are ChargePoint, Emporia Energy, Tesla, Wallbox, and more.
+Some of the included chargers are Autel, ChargePoint, Tesla, Wallbox, and more.
 See the program website for the full list.

 Go to National Grid - MA Website